Help those who reach out to others do their job

 • Twin City Mission — Since 1963, Twin City Mission has provided shelter and a meal for those who are homeless, a safe place for victims of domestic abuse and their children, help finding a job and other service for those needing a hand up.
 It is an amazing organization.
 Right now, it has warm beds for those who have no other place to go.

-For more information on Twin City Mission or to donate, please go to www.twincitymission.org.
+For more information on Twin City Mission or to donate, go to www.twincitymission.org.

 Learn more about this fine organization and make a donation at www.salvationarmytexas.org/bryancollegestation/.